dewitters/rpg-playground-user-manual/docs/70-educators/50-lesson-plans/30-game-design.md

 sidebar_label: Game design
 ---

-# Lesson Plan: Game Design
+# Lesson Plan: Game design

 - Gating: only allow the player to progress if they have completed a task or answered a question correctly.